stewanoya/midterm-project/README.md

 ### sQuiz Game was created as a midterm project for the Lighthouse Labs Web Development Bootcamp.

 ###  sQuiz Game is an app that allows users to make quizzes, take quizzes and share results with friends.
 A user can search for quizzes, as well as make their quizzes public or private.
+Users can see the results of their recent attempt and share that result with friends.

 ====================================